fahimalizain/bank-pdf-statements/README.md

 - **Description:** Upload a PDF file to create a parsing job.
 - **Request Body:**
     - Multipart form-data with the key `file` containing the PDF.
+    - Optional `outputFormat` parameter to specify the output format (csv or json) default is csv.
 - **Response:**
     ```json
     {